 Imagine Forsyth exists to help organizations better communicate and collaborate to improve outcomes in our community.
 A key component to better communication across organizations is access to a wide range of data, research, assessment, and evaluation.
-To meet this need, Imagine Forsyth maintains dedicated data and research staff capacity, with a goal of providing a consistent, ongoing, data-based feedback loop of community progress across our four focus areas.
+To meet this need, Imagine Forsyth maintains dedicated data and research staff capacity, with a goal of providing a consistent, ongoing, data-based feedback loop of health and wellness factors.

-Indicators are the specific measures that Imagine Forsyth tracts in our community.
+Indicators are the specific measures that Imagine Forsyth tracks in our community.
 Indicators pull from a variety of different data sources and their validity is typically supported in academic literature.

 Imagine Forsyth’s Indicators

-Imagine Forsyth will publish its first cycle of community indicators in spring, 2018.
+Imagine Forsyth will publish its first cycle of community indicators in early 2019.
 The following indicators have been selected for each focus area:

 Food Access: The food access indicator measures individual respondents perceived burden or difficulty accessing healthy food options.

 Food Cost Burden: The food cost burden measures individual respondents’ perceived food access burden related to healthy food options.